nielshojen/nanodirector/.github/ISSUE_TEMPLATE/bug.md

 **Server (please complete the following information):**

 - Host environment [e.g. Docker, Ubuntu, AmigoOS]
-- All options passed to MDMDirector, with values
+- All options passed to nanoDirector, with values
-- MDMDirector Version or Commit SHA
+- nanoDirector Version or Commit SHA
-- MicroMDM Version
+- nanomdm Version

 **Additional context**
 Add any other context about the problem here.